 But you can also do a few things to slow down in small ways.
 This doesn't mean that you should block out reality and declare war on the outside world.
 On the contrary: if you have found or rediscovered your inner peace, you will be much more balanced, focused and efficient in everyday life.
 You think more positively and feel more relaxed.
 Now you can find out which tricks and behavioural tips you can use to slow down and finally find inner peace.

 The biggest cause of Stress are unpleasant thoughts.
 Your brain enables you to solve complex problems, but at the same time it encourages many new problems.
 Because restlessness, imbalance and discontent are often the result of a negative mindset.
 If you are plagued by fears about the future, worries, self-doubt or feelings of guilt, it is difficult for you to let go and relax.
-Our brain does not distinguish between real stress and mental stress, which only exists in your head when you are worried about something.
+Our brain doesn't differentiate between real Stress and mental stress that exists only in your head when you worry about something.

 But worrying is actually completely superfluous.
 Because the vast majority of our fears never become reality.
 And if they do occur, you develop a completely new energy depending on the situation, which you don't even know yet.
 So why get upset before anything has happened?
 It's just costing you energy that you could be using for something much more meaningful.
 As soon as you become aware of how important it is to control your thoughts, you come a big step closer to your inner peace.